muratk5n/thirdwave/en/README.md

 ---

-TR nemesis Kurdish PKK and sister org YPG are closer to KDP - one Talabani made a visit to Rojova (YPG stronghold in NE Syria).
+TR nemesis Kurdish PKK and sister org YPG are closer to KUP - one Talabani made a visit to Rojova (YPG stronghold in NE Syria).
 Barzanis are seen as too close to Ankara, as their poodle (which makes them the poodle to poodle's poodle "Turkey").